keller-mark/markk.co/blog/2026-04-24-pluot-motivations.md

 I made my initial commit in August of 2025, marking the start of the Pluot project.
 A week later, I had gotten some (very basic) interactive Rust+WGPU rendering working in the browser via WASM bindings.
 With a few more days, I got proof-of-concept Python bindings working.
-However, it took until early 2026 to polish this proof of concept and get many other features working: text rendering, async data loading, cacheing, coordinate systems, aspect ratio handling, margins, vector rendering, and a layered plotting API -- to the point that I can now claim Pluot addresses the goals of the original wish list.
+However, it took until early 2026 to polish this proof of concept and get many other features working: text rendering, async data loading, cacheing, coordinate systems, aspect ratio handling, margins, vector rendering, R bindings, and a layered plotting API -- to the point that I can now claim Pluot addresses the goals of the original wish list.

 ![Slide 11](/blog-images/pluot_slide_11.svg)